 Nationally, according to the Online Learning Consortium, approximately 20% of college students in America took an online course during the fall semester of 2006, which equates to 3.5 million students.
 In addition, the Sloan Consortium research found that enrollment in online courses is growing at a rate significantly faster than the standard student-growth rates.

 Advantages to online curriculum

 As more careers and jobs require technical skills in computing and internet research, students who do not develop these skills are quickly left behind in competitiveness.
 Therefore, online courses offer several benefits, such as convenient learning and an opportunity to hone your technical skills.

-· Increased offerings: Online courses can provide students with greater learning offerings.
-Whereas some classes may not attract a sufficient number of students within a physical campus, online curriculum can pool together the interest of students from different campuses – which ensures that less common classes are offered.
+- Increased offerings: Online courses can provide students with greater learning offerings.
+Whereas some classes may not attract a sufficient number of students within a physical campus, an online curriculum can pull together the interest of students from different campuses – which ensures that less common classes are offered.

 Choosing between your online course options

 Indeed, not all online classes are created equal, and it is important to evaluate the differences to find the best ones for you.
 There are several ways a course could be offered online: